Chapter 18.60

 ii.
 Subdivisions and new or substantially improved residential buildings, in accordance with subsection (C)(2)(c) of this section.

 ii.
-New or Substantially Improved Residential Buildings.
-New or substantially improved residential structures shall have the lowest floor, (including basements) elevated a minimum of three feet above the 100-year flood level.
+New or Substantially Improved Residential Structures.
+New or substantially improved residential structures shall have the lowest floor (including basements) elevated a minimum of three feet above the 100-year flood level.
 The preferred method of elevation shall be on piles, posts, piers or columns, or on walls or a crawl space.
 Enclosures created by a crawl space or solid walls below the base flood elevation shall only be used for building access, vehicle parking, and storage of materials that have low damage potential.
 Enclosures shall be constructed of flood resistant materials and utilities must be raised a minimum of three feet above the base flood elevation.
-Enclosures must be floodable and have openings as provided in subsection (C)(2)(c)(iv) of this section.
+Enclosures must be floodable and have openings as provided in subsection (C)(4) of this section.
 The methods used must be adequate to support the structure as well as withstand the various forces and hazards associated with flooding.
 Elevation on fill shall be discouraged to protect flood storage capacity and to prevent flood heights from increasing due to a loss of flood storage capacity.
 When permitted, elevation on fill shall be upon compacted fill which shall, at all points, be no lower than three feet above the 100-year flood level and extend at such elevation at least 18 feet beyond the limits of any structure erected thereon.
 Elevation on fill shall not be permitted when the natural grade is more than two feet below the base flood elevation unless compensatory storage is created to offset any loss of flood storage.
-Compensatory storage shall not include excavation areas that create ponds or low lying areas likely to have their storage capacity exhausted by nonflood waters.
-All new or substantially improved residential buildings shall be provided with a means of access that will be passable by wheeled vehicles during the 100-year flood.
+Compensatory storage shall not include excavation areas that create ponds or low-lying areas likely to have their storage capacity exhausted by non-floodwaters.
+All new or substantially improved residential structures shall be provided with a means of access that will be passable by wheeled vehicles during the 100-year flood.

 iv.
 All New and Substantially Improved Structures.

-(A) Fully enclosed areas below the “lowest floor” (not including basements) that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of flood waters.
+(A) Fully enclosed areas below the “lowest floor” (not including basements) that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must either be certified by a registered professional engineer or meet or exceed the following minimum criteria:

 (1) A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.